 - Click here for two free $\LaTeX$ homework templates.

-- Click here for a database of number fields and Galois groups (useful for those taking MA 661)
+- Click here for a database of number fields and Galois groups.

-- Click here for a database of ring theory (who doesn’t like rings?)
+- Click here for a database of ring theory.

-- Click here for a hand-drawn LaTeX symbol encoder (this is epic)
+- Click here for a hand-drawn LaTeX symbol encoder.

-- Click here for a very nice replacement for Mathematica (SageMath: it’s free!)
+- Click here for a very nice Mathematica alternative (SageMath: it’s free!)

 - Click here for an extremely useful study source for Modern Algebra (Keith Conrad’s Blurbs)